BragmaDev/sds-full-stack/README.md

 # sds-full-stack
-Repository for a university course
+Repository for a university course.
+Student name: Matti Bragge

 # Project details
 The final version of the course project is hosted here: https://salty-island-58568.herokuapp.com/ <br>